-Set up the Window Manager for Java Interface (NetBackup-Java Compatible Platforms)
+Configure the Window Manager for Java Interface (NetBackup-Java Compatible Platforms)

 Always set your window manager so windows become active only when you click inside the windows.
 Do not enable auto focus, which is when windows become active if you just move the mouse pointer over them.
-The NetBackup-Java interfaces do not run properly with auto focus enabled.
-The following are general instructions for correctly setting up the focus.
+The NetBackup-Java interfaces do not function properly with auto focus enabled.
+The following are general instructions for correctly setting the focus.